MU-ZJ/nasa-project/README.md

 Currently, the project experiences a bug where the gallery page has to be reloaded using the navbar to load all of the content.
 Refreshing the page will require the gallery to be loaded through the navbar again.
+The gallery page will also create occasional duplicate images, and will continuously generate the same set of images on loading, without deleting the old ones.

 Additionally, STScI has uploaded some of the images as a pdf documents, causing the occasional broken image in the gallery.